 It can be difficult to determine if you have committed a white collar crime.
 If you are concerned you have committed a white collar crime or have been accused of doing so, your first action should be to reach out to a Riverside white collar crime lawyer for a consultation.
-A white collar defense attorney can help you every step of the way, regardless of whether the action was intentional, concerned, or accidental.
+At Brown & Stedman LLP, our white collar defense attorney can help you every step of the way, regardless of whether the action was intentional, concerned, or accidental.

 A white collar crime lawyer is a criminal defense attorney who represents defendants facing accusations of committing or legal charges of one or multiple white collar crimes.
 The overarching phrase “white collar crimes” refers to an extensive category of criminal violations that are frequently federal crimes as well.
 They are typically nonviolent offenses that are committed for financial or economic acquisitions or general advancement.
 They often involve large quantities of money.